29 Brilliant Ways to Use Vinegar That May Surprise You

-The combination of vinegar and baking soda is one of the most effective ways to unclog and deodorize drains.
+Combining vinegar and baking soda is one of the most effective ways to unclog and deodorize drains.
 Used in appropriate proportions, it’s also far gentler on your pipes—and your wallet—than commercial drain cleaners.
-Use a funnel to pour 1/2 cup baking soda followed by 1 cup vinegar into the drain.
+Use a funnel to pour 1/2 cup baking soda and 1 cup vinegar into the drain.
 When the foaming subsides, flush with hot tap water.
 Wait five minutes, and then flush again with cold water.
 Besides clearing blockages, this technique also washes away odor-causing bacteria.

 You can clean copper-bottom pots and other copper items with a paste made of salt and vinegar.
-Caution: Do not use this on decorative copper that has a lacquer coating.
+Caution: (Do not use this on decorative copper with a lacquer coating.)